aspose-pdf/Aspose.PDF-Documentation/net/plugins/formexporter/_index.md

 ---
-title: Using Aspose.Pdf FormExporter plugin (.NET version)
+title: Using Aspose.PDF FormExporter plugin (.NET version)
 type: docs
-weight: 20
+weight: 40
 url: /net/plugins/formexpoter/
 description: How to Export Form Field Values to CSV Files using Aspose.PDF FormExporter Plugin
 lastmod: "2024-01-24"
 draft: false
 ---

 Aspose.PDF is a powerful and versatile library that allows you to work with PDF documents in various ways.
-One of the features of Aspose.PDF is the ability to use plugins that extend its functionality and provide additional capabilities.
+One of the features of Aspose.PDF is the ability to use plugins that extend its functionality and provide more capabilities.
 In this article, we will show you how to use the FormExporter plugin, which can export form field values from PDF files to CSV files.

 ## Prerequisites